 How To Sanitize Your Glasses

-As much as we try to not touch our faces, touching and adjusting our glasses often causes us to inadvertently make contact near our eyes, nose, and mouth.
+As much as we try to not touch our faces, touching and adjusting our glasses often causes us to inadvertently spread harmful germs to our ears, nose, and mouth.
 In fact, according to one study, researchers found that 95% of participants' frames contained large amounts of bacteria.

 STEPS TO CLEAN YOUR GLASSES1.
 First, run your glasses under warm water covering the entire frame and lenses.

 2. Use foaming or regular hand soap on your fingers to gently wipe down all surfaces of your glasses along with the lenses.

 3. Rinse your glasses under warm water and dry with a lens cloth.
 It’s important not to use your shirt, a paper towel, or any abrasive materials such as anti-bacterial wipes as they can scratch the surface of your lenses, damage the frame, or wipe away any coatings you might have like TechShield® Blue.

 When you aren’t actively wearing your glasses, place them in their case.
 This will help keep them from coming into contact with other contaminated surfaces or your hands.

 Want to learn more about generally cleaning and caring for your glasses?
 Check out this article, How To Clean Your Glasses, for the do’s and don’ts you’ll want to know.